 However, it does.
 The problem with the Left's proposed answer to class oppression is that if someone chooses not to work under capital, they will be oppressed on the basis that they would not work for the production of goods.
-If, instead, they'd rather do work out of their home because they enjoyed it- thus, making it playand it still produced, they would be considered to not be working for the good of the community and therefore, they would get no support from the community and would likely die.
-The reason it is oppressing them is that it provides obligatory work, so they cannot
+If, instead, they'd rather do work out of their home because they enjoyed it-thus, making it play- and it still produced, they would be considered to not be working for the good of the community and therefore, they would get no support from the community and would chist organizations establish hierarchy- only to attempt to abolish hierarchy.
+However, there is such a thing as social inertia.